thk3421-models/cardiel/README.md

 This tool will query market data for any security supported by Yahoo!
 Finance and can also be used with proprietary data in a CSV file.
 The BL return vector and covariance matrix serve as inputs to any standard portfolio optimization methodology, such as Markowitz mean-variance optimization under a variety of utility functions.
 This tool calculates the optimal portfolio allocations using several methodologies and presents them simultaneously for side-by-side comparison, which helps guide a portfolio manager's decision to adjust the portfolio allocation.

+A large portion of this tool relies on a terrific library put together by Robert Martin called [PyPortfolioOpt](https://pyportfolioopt.readthedocs.io/en/latest/index.html) Tip o' the hat to Robert!

 ## Steps for Using This Tool to Produce Portfolio Allocation Weights
 ## Step 1: Pip install the required python libraries:
 <pre>